Trigger Warning to my fellow Millennials: This article might hurt your feelings.

 1) If You Don’t Buy It, You Don’t Eat It

-I can’t control my portions with trail mix (any kind) – so we don’t usually buy it, but we did this weekend for camping – and yup, I still can’t keep from eating 1000 calories worth in one bowl.
+I can’t control my portions with trail mix and tortilla chips (any kind) – so we don’t usually buy it, but we will occasionally have them on trips – and yup, I still can’t keep from eating 1000 calories worth in one bowl.

 Know your trigger foods, and just don’t buy them.
 Sometimes pure avoidance is what is best if you know you have a problem.